johnkustin/sam32-wifi-projects/README.md

 - [x] Test pin commands on LEDs or servo.
 - [ ] Scale the test to *>2* clients.
 - [ ] Control latency between client/server requests.
+- [ ] Log data onto the webpage.
+- [ ] Add ways to actuate and control SAM32 from browser.

 Direct Questions, Concerns, Suggestions to:   kustinj AT stanford DOT edu